Enjoy your exercise

 Many years ago, when I was being coached for track racing every time I went out on my bike I was ‘training’.
 In one year trained every day except for 12.
 Even if I wasn’t ‘training’ I had to do recovery rides.
 If I wasn’t out on my bike for 2 hours a day I was on the turbo putting in some action.

 Riding the bike for me was actually ‘training on my bike’.
 Mentally I approached each ride as a training ride, even the recovery rides.
 After a while it became my ‘normal’.
 It was what I did.
 I accepted it.
 It was tough and even though I accepted it, it was an acceptance that I took on as a means to an end.
 My goal was better performance on the track.
 I wanted some wins under my belt and medals on my chest!

-Well that was then, and this is now and it is 20 years since I raced on the track.
-Bizarrely, no-one told my brain this and for many years since competing I got on my bike and trained.
+Well that was then, and this is now and it is 20+ years since I raced on the track.
+Bizarrely, I forgot to tell my brain this and for many years since competing I got on my bike and trained.
 I couldn’t quite grasp that I could ride the bike for pleasure.
 I always felt (in my head) that I had to ‘suffer’ and keep up with whoever I was out riding with.
 I always put in an effort and pushed myself.